First application

 residual = call - put - (spot - strike * discount_factor)

 Residual proved zero for the checked algebraic kernel.
+Through the closed-form price path it runs as labeled validation.

 Black-Scholes-style